Dayot Upamecano: Club career

+Early career

 Upamecano began playing football with local club Évreux, alongside the likes of Ousmane Dembélé, Rafik Guitane and Samuel Grandsir.
 He covered a variety of positions in his youth, before being fixed on the centre-back position.
 He joined the youth academy of Valenciennes in 2013.
 Described during the time as a youth in an adult body, Upamecano shaped his play after Sergio Ramos, and developed into a physically imposing defender.